qv323/homelabdocs/README.md

 ## Lessons Learned & Best Practices

+- I update documentation after every significant change, especially after troubleshooting or complex fixes.
+- My full best practices checklist is maintained as a living document:
+  📄 [Homelab Best Practices Checklist.docx] (NAS)
+- For quick solutions and troubleshooting notes, see:
+  📄 [Homelab Quick Fixes.pdf] (NAS)

+> “That sucked to fix, so I wrote it down for my future self.”

 - Document everything—assume you’ll need to fix it at 2am!
 - VLANs and segmentation improve security and reliability
 - Automated backups (and regular test restores) prevent disasters